jfath/mythmunge/README.md

 Jerry Fath jerryfath at gmail dot com
 Based on an original script by: Ian Thiele icthiele at gmail dot com TheTVDB lookup code based on MythSExx by Adam Outler outleradam at hotmail dot com

+ **Features**
+   Transcode or remux into any compression type or container supported by ffmpeg
+   Optionally remove commercials from a recording
+   Modify the MythTV recording, or produce a new file leaving the original recording unaltered
+   Look up recording season/episode numbers on TheTVDB
+   Copy a modified recording into any directory/file structure you choose
+     (ideal for moving recodings into Kodi or Plex media libraries)
+   Receive notification emails on job start/complete
+   Run pre and post commands for WOL, scp to remote machines, etc.

  **Installation:**
     Edit defaults in DefaultsEditBlock as appropriate for your system
     Create config file if needed